Stool Test (Fecal Immunochemical Blood Test)

 Understanding the Results

 Normal (negative) results: Normal results show that blood wasn't found in your stool.
-However, to be a good screening tool, this test needs to be done either every year or every 3 years along with a flexible sigmoidoscopy test.

 Abnormal (positive) results: Abnormal results show that blood was found in your stool.
 This doesn't mean you have cancer, but you will need further testing.
 Generally, we recommend a colonoscopy as the next step.